luuquangvu/tutorials/README.md

 - **All-in-One Control (Mode + Fan + Temp):** You can issue a complete command like _"Turn on the AC to 24 degrees, cool mode, max fan speed"_, and the system handles it perfectly in a **single turn**.
 - **Smart Logic:**
-  - **Auto-rounding:** If the device only supports 1-degree steps but you say "24.5 degrees", the script automatically rounds it instead of erroring out.
+  - **Auto-rounding:** If the device only supports 1-degree steps, but you say "24.5 degrees", the script automatically rounds it instead of erroring out.
   - **Unit Handling:** Automatically detects and handles Fahrenheit/Celsius conversions, ensuring safety with min/max limits.
   - **Pre-check:** Validates if the requested temperature is within the device's allowed range before sending the command.
 - **Alias Support:** Identifies devices accurately via your custom friendly aliases, working better than the default mechanism in complex situations.